to buy this old blog vipertechno.contact@gmail.com

 I've gotten a few questions from concerned readers about a fast-approaching deadline date for Windows 7.
+After October 31, 2014

+won't be allowed to replenish their supply.
+(Last year, on October 31, Microsoft ceased selling shrink-wrapped copies of Windows 7 at retail.)
 That looming October 31, 2014 deadline does not apply to PCs preinstalled with Windows 7 Professional, however.
 Microsoft officials said again this week they still have not yet gone public with the end of sales cut-off date for PCs running Windows 7 Pro.
-That lack of a firm cut-off date is a good thing for business users who are still leery of Windows 8 and waiting to hear more about Windows Threshold/Windows 9 before committing to buying PCs with those versions of Windows preinstalled.

 The October 31, 2014 cut-off date has no implications for end of support or downgrade rights for Windows 7.